Unexpected Learning: Unschoolers and TV

 The funny thing is, a lot of the parents of other children in that class are very into academics and very anti-television.
 And their kids didn't know that stuff.

-Photo respectfully lifted from this blog
+Photo respectfully lifted from [a blog long gone now].

 I wanted to share what my son (9) said today about his own TV and computer experience.
 I was snipping my new maiden's hair fern and made a comment on how much I liked my plant.
 He said, "Let me guess.
 Is that plant tropical?"
 I told him I believed that it was.
 I asked him how he could tell.
 He said, "Just by seeing how it grows and how the leaves are rough.
 I know my science, Mom."
 I said, "Yep, I think you've learned a lot about biology from watching the shows on TV."
 He started pacing around the kitchen excitedly talking about how neat it was that he had learned so much from the TV and the computer.
 He said, "Mom, almost everything I've learned comes from the TV.
 TV is a scheduled, fun to watch, learning facility!
 (And, I learned all those words I said just now from TV.)
 I bet that 3/4 of my knowledge is from TV and computer.
 Let's see, 1/4 is probably from reading and talking with people."
 When he mentioned reading, he meant reading books.
 Of course, he's reading when watching TV and playing on the computer, but he doesn't really think about it that way.